Regulations of the Research Foundation - Flanders governing the PhD fellowship for the implementation of fundamental research projects

 Chapter 7.
 Termination

 With the exception of the provisions of Article 19, holders of a doctoral (PhD) grant fundamental research should not belong to the Academic Assistant Staff or Independent Academic Staff of any university or equivalent function levels at any other institution.

 §1.
 Subject to the general law of contract termination, the fellowship, and therefore the grant agreement, will, as a rule, end upon expiry of a period of two years.

 §4.
-If the supervisor of the grant holder is found to have committed a serious breach of integrity which, in the opinion of the host institution, is serious enough to disqualify him/her as supervisor, the grant holder can designate an alternative supervisor in consultation with the host institution.
+If the promotor of the grant holder is found to have committed a serious breach of integrity which, in the opinion of the host institution, is serious enough to disqualify him/her as promotor, the grant holder can designate an alternative promotor in consultation with the host institution.